 Harvesters are required to report on the number of each species harvested.
 Reported data is closely monitored to ensure the harvest of each species is aligned with modelled population ratios in respective Harvest Zones.
+The number of species reported will be reconciled against the respective quota for each species.

 Population modelling and ratios are based on aerial and ground surveys.
 Ground surveys of the two species undertaken in 2017, 2018 and 2020 provide an indication of ratios within each Harvest Zone at the LGA level, and future ground surveys will continue to monitor the populations of the two species, in addition to the reported data from harvesters and processers.
-In the circumstances that the data indicates that one species in a given Harvest Zone is being disproportionately harvested, then the approach for that Harvest Zone may be re-considered.